Udemy Review: How Udemy Is Killing Online Learning

 Who is Udemy Best For?

 I think Udemy is best for people who need an intense introduction to a subject.
-For example, a software engineer needs to learn python or an executive who wants to understand data analysis or data science.
+For example, a software engineer or an executive who wants to understand data analysis or science needs to learn Python.

 Udemy is best for people without access to traditional education who need or want to learn specific skills.
 I think Udemy is an excellent resource for people seeking a new hobby.

 Udemy also offers courses for teachers and some health and fitness courses.
-Udemy could be useful for people thinking of changing careers.
-A journalist who is interested in creating a blog or an artist investigating software engineering, for example.
+It could be useful for people thinking of changing careers, such as journalists who are interested in creating a blog or artists investigating software engineering.

-Udemy could be an excellent resource for teenagers preparing for college or adults who are preparing to go back to school.
+Udemy could be an excellent resource for teenagers preparing for college or adults preparing to return to school.
 Udemy could help such individuals with Learning Strategies, Communication Skills, Speed Reading, English Grammar, and Algebra courses.
 Although Udemy offers no college credit, it could give college-bound people the skills and knowledge they need to succeed at university.

 Udemy is also best for people who need basic or refresher education in academic subjects.
-A German-speaking person needs to learn English, for example, or an English speaker who needs to understand Japanese.
+For example, a German-speaking person needs to learn English, or an English speaker needs to understand Japanese.
 There are also courses in maths for those who need additional mathematics instruction and introductions to religion and psychology.

 Some of the people Udemy is best for include: